Theory of the correlated quantum Zeno effect in a monitored qubit dimer: Comparison with full dynamics

-{\it Comparison with full dynamics--} The main difference between the Gutzwiller and full dynamics is that the former is not able to capture quantum entanglement between the two qubits.
+The main difference between the Gutzwiller and full dynamics is that the former is not able to capture quantum entanglement between the two qubits.
 The disagreement between the results is a measure of the relevance of quantum correlations in the dynamics of the system.

 The top panels in Fig. \ref{fig:dimer-full-vs-gutz} show that the stationary PDF for the two angles, $\tl$ and $\tr$, computed by simulating the full dynamics of the system, exhibit the same qualitative behaviour, with three distinct regimes as described previously in the Gutzwiller approximation \footnote{Given that the full wavefunction is in general not factorizable one has to compute the on-site reduced density matrix for the $\L/\R$ qubit and exploit the Bloch sphere representation which gives directly access to $\theta^{(i)}_{\L/\R}(t)$ and thus compute the PDF.}.
 In order to get further insights about the accuracy of the approximation in the different regimes we computed fidelity between the exact trajectories and the Gutzwiller ones and the entanglement entropy of the former, respectively \be